 - Encouraging development and implementation of various activities for promoting financial inclusion

-The Gerneral Assembly is the highest organ og authority within ECDN; it consists of all active members of the ECDN.
+The Gerneral Assembly is the highest organ og authority within the ECDN; it consists of all active members of the ECDN from all over Europe.

 History of the ECDN

 In the 90’s the idea to develop a network of debt advisors and researchers to fight the increasing amount of debts in Europe was born.
 It was called ‘Consumer Debt Network’ (CDN), and organized conferences across Europe, and published ‘Money Matters’.
 The CDN was financially supported by the European Commission, the Nordic Council of Ministers and the Swedish Consumer Agency.
 When the European Commission stopped the funding the network unfortunately became a “sleeping beauty”.

 A chance opened for the loose network to revitalize in 2005 when the European Commission made a call for tender concerning a project on financial access and financial education.
 Some of the former CDN-members joined together with a new partner from Poland and developed a project design.
 The proposal “Financial Education and Better Access to Adequate Financial Services” was accepted and the so-called FES-project started in September 2005 – and in 2007 ECDN was a reality.
 Read more about the history of the ECDN here